-Quick Answer: How to Calculate NUST Aggregate & Required NET Marks
+Quick Answer: How to Calculate NUST Aggregate 2026

-NUST aggregate is calculated using the official merit formula:
+The NUST aggregate is calculated using the official merit formula, which heavily weights your entry test performance:

 - NET: 75%